coastalcph/gender-neutral-vl/README.md

 # Evaluating Bias and Fairness in Gender-Neutral Pretrained Vision-and-Language Models

 This is the code to replicate the experiments described in the paper (to appear in EMNLP23):
 >Laura Cabello, Emanuele Bugliarello, Stephanie Brandl and Desmond Elliott.
 [Evaluating Bias and Fairness in Gender-Neutral Pretrained Vision-and-Language Models](https://arxiv.org/abs/2310.17530).
-In _Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing (EMNLP 2023)_.
+In _Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing_.

 ## Repository Setup